Greg Chappell: Indian coach

 In May 2005, he was appointed coach of the Indian national cricket team for a two-year term until the World Cup 2007.
 He earned about US$175,000 as salary from the BCCI every year.

-This role was the subject of much negative public and media commentary, particularly involving his working relationship with former Indian captain Sourav Ganguly, for his tinkering with the batting lineup and his coaching methods.
-Several senior Indian players whom Chappell coached have come out to criticize his methods, including Virender Sehwag, Harbhajan Singh, and Zaheer Khan His comments also did not go down well with the Indian public.
-Ultimately, his coaching and methods came into question as India crashed out of the 2007 Cricket World Cup in the first round, the first time since the 1992 Cricket World Cup.
-Chappell resigned after reports that none of the senior players, including Tendulkar, were happy with him and his coaching methods.
-His rift with India's captain Sourav Ganguly and poor performances of the team at the 2007 World Cup made Chappell a dark figure in the history of Indian Cricket.
+This role was the subject of negative public and media commentary, for his tinkering with the batting lineup and his coaching methods.
+Several senior Indian players criticised Chappell's methods, including Virender Sehwag, Harbhajan Singh, and Zaheer Khan His coaching and methods came into question as India crashed out of the 2007 Cricket World Cup in the first round, the first time since the 1992 Cricket World Cup, leading to Chappell's resignation..

-Despite the popular perception that Chappell's tenure as coach was an unsuccessful one, he had a hand in laying the foundations of the team that went on to win the 2007 ICC World Twenty20 and 2011 Cricket World Cup.
-He handed debuts to Sreesanth, Munaf Patel and Suresh Raina, who were all part of India's squad in the successful 2011 World Cup campaign.
-R. P. Singh, who was India's top wicket taker with 12 scalps in their successful campaign for the inaugural T20 World Cup in 2007, and Robin Uthappa, another member of the winning squad, were also handed their debuts by Chappell.
-Sreesanth and Munaf were also part of the Indian squad for the 2007 World T20.

 Other

 Chappell has served as an academy coach for the Rajasthan Royals, and was hired as the All Stars Coach for the 2008 Twenty20 match against Australia.
 He also serves as the executive coach for a series of Cricket Summer Camps in the United States as part of Chappell Way.